JosephYCho/PizzaApp/README.md

 3. Create database and run the query pizza.sql file in SqlInit folder(Change Line one to Use [/**database name**/]).
 4. Connect to personal connection string in appsetting.json
 5. Press green arrow/IIS Express to build and run the application.

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## Contact
 Joseph Cho-[LinkedIn](https://www.linkedin.com/in/joseph-cho-056060122/)